University of South Bohemia

-Applicants for the Bachelor’s, Master’s, and Doctoral degrees may choose from 229 majors with a range of further specializations.
-The study of 24 majors is conducted in English and 3 in German.
+Applicants for Bachelor’s, Master’s, and Doctoral degrees may choose from 228 majors with a range of further specializations.
+The study of 30 majors is conducted in English with 3 in German.
 All faculties and institutes provide PhD study programmes in chosen fields of study and the majority of them have the right to name professors and associate professors.

-The university participates in the Erasmus exchange programme, Erasmus Mundus, Comenius, Aktion, FM EHP/Norska, Yggdrasil-Research stay in Norway, Leonardo da Vinci, Fulbright Commission, and other programmes concerning international cooperation in research, development, and innovation.
-In 2007 the first cross-border common study programme, Biological Chemistry, was initiated with the Johannes Kepler University of Linz, Austria.
+The university participates in the Erasmus+ programmes KA01 and KA02 and uses other grant programmes i.e. Aktion, EEA/Norway Funds, AIA – government scholarships, CEEPUS, DAAD, Visegrad Fund, Fulbright Commission, and other programmes concerning international cooperation in research, development and innovation.
+In 2007, the first cross-border common study programme, Biological Chemistry, was initiated with the Johannes Kepler University of Linz, Austria.

 The dormitories hold 2300 places.
 All rooms (mostly double rooms) are connected to the academic computer network and the Internet.
-There is a modern cafeteria located on campus which has several branches in the town to cater for students with lectures there.
+The campus is located in a quiet part of the town and is also used for relaxation, cultural and social events.
+It includes a modern students’ club and cafeteria, which also has several branches in the town to cater for students with lectures there.
+You will find a lot of greenery, a sports ground, many benches, including the unique Václav Havel bench by the architect Bořek Šípek.
 Sports facilities include gyms, an athletics stadium, and basketball, volleyball, and tennis courts.